These fun and engaging early finisher activities will eliminate the phrase “What do I do now?” from your classroom.

 Encourage students to check out books if they finish work early.

-39. Make a Mini Anchor Chart to Put In Reading Notebook.
+39. Make a Mini Anchor Chart.

 Anchor charts benefit learning greatly, and requiring students to make a few small ones to keep in their reading journals is a good idea.